R-Poulard/Tetris-Java/README.md

 # Projet Programmation Orientée Objet : Tétris

+***This project is based on the framework of Viviane Pons and given as educational material for a course of a Master at Paris-Saclay***

 Ce repo contient l'ensemble des fichiers nécessaires à la réalisation de votre projet de programmation.

 ## Membres du groupes :